Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis: Power Spectra and Cross-Correlations

-Finally, if we pay attention to the CDM density contrast we see how the autocorrelation power spectrum of $\delta_{\rm \Sigma_{CDM}}$ peaks at smaller scales, i.e. large multipoles, $\ell\sim1500$.
-This result agrees with the features we see in the $\delta_{\rm \Sigma_{CDM}}$ map.
-This map, top left panel in Figure~\ref{fig:maps_0}, shows the typical large-scale structure of the Universe full of vast galaxy filaments and voids spanning incredibly large distances, consequence of the higher clustering of CDM.
-By contrast, the $\delta_{\rm \Sigma_\nu}$ map, bottom left panel in Figure~\ref{fig:maps_0}, shows a more diffuse matter distribution which translate in a power spectrum peaking at $\ell\sim8$.
+This distinction in clustering behavior between CDM particles and neutrinos is also evident when comparing the sky maps.
+The $\delta_{\rm \Sigma_{CDM}}$ map (top left panel in \autoref{fig:maps_0}) reveals the typical large-scale structure of the Universe full of vast galaxy filaments and voids spanning incredibly large distances, a direct consequence of the stronger clustering of CDM.
+In contrast, the $\delta_{\rm \Sigma_\nu}$ map (bottom left panel in \autoref{fig:maps_0}) exhibits a smoother distribution, consistent with the higher thermal velocities of neutrinos which, via free streaming, suppress their small scale clustering.
+This visual difference aligns with their respective power spectra, with the CDM peaking at $\ell\sim10$ and the neutrinos peaking at $\ell\sim3$.

-It is worth exploring in detail the cross-correlation of the neutrino field with the CDM by using an actual observable of the latter.
-In this case, we have chosen to construct a weak lensing convergence map, where sources are distributed via a $n(z)$ distribution, which peaks at about $z=0.5$.
-The shape of the $n(z)$ and parameters are taken from the galaxy selection function expected for the photometric \textit{Euclid} survey~\cite{Laureijs_2011, EuclidVII_2020}:
+Additionally, it is worth exploring in detail the cross-correlation of the neutrino field with LSS by using an actual observable of the latter.
+In this case, we have chosen to construct a WL convergence map, where the sources are distributed through a distribution of $n(z)$, which peaks at about $z=0.5$.
+This procedure follows the approaches of~\cite{carbone2009, calabrese2015}, and was developed to perform high-resolution CMB and weak lensing simulations~\cite{fabbian2018, Accuracy_weak_lensing_simulations-Hilbert+20}.
+The shape of the $n(z)$ and the parameters are taken from the galaxy selection function expected for the photometric \textit{Euclid} survey~\cite{Laureijs_2011, EuclidVII_2020}: